andrew/ultimate-awesome/README.md

 - [awesome-japanese-study-materials](https://github.com/naghim/awesome-japanese-study-materials) - This repository contains all study materials and resources for preparing for the Japanese Language Proficiency Test (JLPT), structured from beginner-level content to more advanced topics.
 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-pocketbase](https://github.com/narawira/awesome-pocketbase) - A curated list of awesome PocketBase resources ❤️.
-- [awesome-academic-phrase](https://github.com/nehSgnaiL/awesome-academic-phrase) - A curated list of academic phrases in research papers.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-google-play-apps](https://github.com/niedev/awesome-google-play-apps) - An awesome list of best apps and tools for Android.